 10 Best Sites to Buy YouTube Subscribers (2026)

-We paid our own money for YouTube subscriber packages across the market, pointed each at a test channel, and watched the count for a full month.
-Likes.io took the top spot with a 9.8/10 score — the highest we measured.
-Below are the subscriber services whose counts held steady past the first month, ordered by what actually keeps a channel credible.
+We reviewed the YouTube subscriber packages across this market against public data, vendor-advertised terms, published user reviews, and hands-on checks of signup and checkout, weighing which counts tend to hold past the first month.
+Likes.io took the top spot with a 9.8/10 score.
+Below are the subscriber services we rate highest for counts that tend to hold steady past the first month, ordered by what actually keeps a channel credible.

 The ranking